FIRST EDITION: OCTOBER 2025

 Evaluation system:

-- Development and presentation of individual and group projects.
+- Development and presentation of individual and group projects, applying fermentation science to industry challenges.

 FACULTY TEAM

-- Dr. Juan Carlos Arboleya: Editor-in-chief of the International Journal of Gastronomy and Food Science, specialist in food microstructure and applied research development in science and gastronomy.
+- Dr. Juan Carlos Arboleya, Editor-in-Chief of the International Journal of Gastronomy and Food Science, specialist in food microstructure and applied research development in the field of science and gastronomy at Basque Culinary Center.

-- Dr. Laura Vázquez Araújo: R&D specialist with a PhD in Food Science and Technology, expert in chemistry, sensory evaluation, and product development in the food and beverage industry.
+- Dr. Laura Vázquez Araújo, R&D specialist with a PhD in Food Sciences and Technologies, Expert in Chemistry, Sensory Evaluation, and Development in the Food and Beverage Industry at Basque Culinary Center.

-The master’s program also includes contributions from organizations and distinguished experts from the industry and academia, offering an up-to-date perspective on innovations in food fermentation and sustainability.
-This team of lecturers varies with each edition to ensure the best combination of specialized knowledge and innovative perspectives.
+The Master’s Degree also incorporates participation from organizations and leading industry experts, providing an updated perspective on the latest innovations in the field.
+The selection of guest lecturers varies each edition to ensure the best combination of specialized expertise and innovative perspectives.

 The total cost of the Master's is 14.352 € (2025-2027 academic year)